-Many internships can be challenging, educational, and fun.
+Internships are supposed to be challenging, educational, and exciting.
 I wrote about internships on this blog before, and I focused mainly on my biotechnology internship.
-I found my internship through my high school, which is where one should start looking automatically.
-However, not everyone aspires to be a molecular biology major, and some students want to seek out internships from the “less-trodden” path.
-There are a large variety of opportunities available, but many students just haven’t heard the choices available to them.
-So-called traditional internships might involve working in a research lab or a large company.
+I found my internship through my high school, which is one of the best places to begin your internship search.
+However, not everyone aspires to be a molecular biology major, and some students want to seek out internships on the “less-trodden” path.
+There are many opportunities available, but students just haven’t heard the choices available to them.
+So-called “traditional” internships might involve working in a research lab or a large company.
 These experiences can be invaluable, but they have come to be regarded as the norm and seem to steal the spotlight.
 Let us shine the spotlight on rarer internships (still at large institutions, just outside your radar):

-Most students interested in biology hear about the internship opportunities of research labs at various universities and pharmaceutical companies, but not all of biology involves sitting at a lab bench.
-Many students are interested in other aspects of bio such as zoology, ecology, and conservation.
+Most students interested in biology hear about internships at university research labs and/or pharmaceutical companies, but biology is more than just sitting at a lab bench.
+Students can be interested in other aspects of bio such as zoology, ecology, and environmental conservation.
 Zoo internships are diverse and range from working directly with wild animals to teaching visitors about the exhibits.
-These internships offer lots of outdoor work, manual labor, community interaction, and animal interaction.
+These internships offer lots of outdoor work, community interaction, and animal interaction.
 The San Francisco Zoo offers internships and teen volunteer activities.
-For those who enjoy being out in fresh air, these are the perfect summer activities.
-Internships involve training animals, coordinating volunteer activities, and helping at Zoo Camp for kids.
+For those who enjoy being out in the fresh air, these are the perfect summer activities.
+Your duties as an intern will involve training animals, coordinating volunteer activities, and helping at Zoo Camp for kids.
 Volunteers can also assist camp instructors, interact with wild animals, and participate in wildlife habitat cleanup around the bay.
 Zoo internships are great for future pre-meds as well because they teach about anatomy and physiology.

 SF Zoo: http://www.sfzoo.com/ (click on Jobs/Volunteer link)